Asymptotics for infinite server queues with fast/slow Markov switching and fat tailed service times

 where $P'$ denotes the transpose of matrix $P$. $I$ is the identity matrix, ${\bf 0}$ is a column vector with zeroes, and ${\bf 1}$ is a column vector with $1$'s, of appropriate dimensions.
-The moment generating function/Laplace Transform (mgf/LT) of the process $\tilde{Z}(t)$ jointly to the state of $X_{N_t}$ given the initial state of $X_0$ is denoted by
+The Laplace Transform (LT) of the process $Z(t)$ jointly to the state of $X_{N_t}$ given the initial state of $X_0$ is denoted by

-where $<\cdot, \cdot>$ denotes the scalar product on $\nbR^k$.
+where $<\cdot, \cdot>$ denotes the Euclidian inner product on $\nbR^k$.
 Note that $X_0$ has no direct physical interpretation here, as the claims sizes/customer batches are given by $X_i$, $i\ge 1$, and is rather introduced for technical purpose.
-We also remark that \eqref{def_mgf} is defined for $s_j\le 0$ because we will only need non positive arguments, although this mgf may in fact be defined for $s_j\in\nbR$, as one can prove easily that the expectation would then be finite.